Articles with 'Organic foods'

 Two years after my initial diagnosis with an “incurable disease,” I no longer had a goiter and my thyroid tested normal.
 It took time, patience, and a whole lotta self-love and self-care, to rebalance my body’s condition.

 Sickness doesn’t happen overnight.
 My thyroid disease took twenty-eight years to develop.
 If you’re thinking about incorporating a natural healing plan, keep in mind that health and wellness doesn’t happen overnight either.
-Improved health doesn’t come after one magical cup of soup or plate filled with green vegetables.
+Improved health doesn’t come after one magical cup of soup.
 It can take years of eating well, exercising, and other natural healing practices to correct imbalances.

 I am healthy today, but still consider myself in the process of healing.
 First my physical body, then my emotional body, and then my spiritual body – all of the layers that make me human.

 Here are some basic steps to healing the thyroid:

 - Eat organic and clean foods: This is a no brainer.
-Pesticides and chemicals are endocrine disruptors.
+Pesticides, herbicides and fungicides are endocrine disruptors.
 The thyroid lives on the endocrine system.
 Eat clean to ensure the endocrine system is not disrupted.

 - Eat Local and Seasonal: Food grown in or near the environment where you live is the best choice for your body.
 The pineal gland takes information from outside your body and relays it to the inside of your body.
 Eating out of season and/or out of climate sends mixed messages to your internal system, throwing the thyroid and endocrine system out of balance.

 - Eat Naturally Raised Animal Products: Factory farmed animals live in highly stressed conditions without access to fresh air, clean food and sunshine.
-If you eat animals that live a crappy life you absorb that energy.
+If you eat animals that live a crappy life you will absorb that energy.
 This can disrupt the body physically, emotionally and spiritually.

 The above tips are a great place to start, but there is much more to healing the thyroid.
-If you want specific foods, plus how to heal the emotional and spiritual components of thyroid imbalance check out my Nourishing Thyroid DVD or watch my FREE Nourishing Thyroid Video Series for the guidance you need.
+If you want to learn about specific foods, plus how to heal the emotional and spiritual components of thyroid imbalance check out my Nourishing Thyroid DVD or watch my Nourishing Thyroid Video Series for the guidance you need.